komalswami/Spam-Ham-call-NLP/README.md

 # Data-science
+Repo summary

-This is a basic data analysis on calls data.various libraries used are pandas,numpy,seaborn and matplotlib etc.
+This is a basic data analysis on calls data which is 991.csv file.Libraries used : pandas,numpy,seaborn and matplotlib etc.